-Environmental water is supplied from Blue Rock Reservoir on the Tanjil River.
-The reservoir also supplies water for other entitlement holders (such as the electricity generators in the Latrobe Valley).
+Water for the environment is supplied to the Latrobe River from Blue Rock Reservoir on the Tanjil River.
+Blue Rock Reservoir also supplies water for irrigation, urban supply and electricity generation, and water for a paper mill in the Latrobe Valley.

 The Latrobe River from Kilmany to the Thomson River confluence (reach 5) is a high-priority reach for delivering water for the environment because it contains endangered plant communities with good potential for rehabilitation.
 However, capacity constraints within reach 5 mean that some of the larger freshes required to meet environmental objectives in reaches 4, 5 and 6 cannot be delivered without flooding private land.
 Until this can be resolved, environmental flows will be managed to within- channel levels.
 Where possible, the flow in the Latrobe River is coordinated with freshes in the Thomson River to meet targets for the Latrobe River estuary.